 may be seen.

 Due to some of the targets of the framework being mobile and the web, along with it being a game development focused framework, its important to keep performance as tight as possible.
 On mobile platforms especially, memory management is very important, so we don’t create any garbage in the core of libGDX.
-(Its advised you don’t in your applications either)

 - Avoid any temporary object allocation